Hospital Indemnity Insurance — Cash Benefits to Help With Hospital Bills & Time Away From Work

 Is hospital indemnity the same as health insurance?

-No. It’s a supplemental policy that pays fixed cash benefits for covered events and complements a major medical plan.
+No. It’s supplemental coverage that pays fixed cash benefits for covered events and complements a major medical plan.

 Are benefits paid to me or the hospital?

-Benefits usually pay you directly; you can assign benefits to a provider if you prefer.
+Benefits usually pay you directly; you can assign benefits to a provider if your plan allows.

 Will it cover maternity?

 Many plans offer an optional maternity rider with a waiting period.
-Enroll early if you’re planning a pregnancy.
+Enroll early if maternity benefits are important.

 What about pre-existing conditions?

 Policies may include look-back and pre-existing condition limitations.
-We’ll review the contract language for you before enrollment.
+We review the contract language with you before enrollment.

 Are benefits taxable?

-Individual (after-tax) benefits are typically tax-free; employer-paid benefits may be taxable.
+Individual (after-tax) benefits are often tax-free; employer-paid benefits may be taxable.
 Consult a tax professional for your situation.

-Availability, eligibility, exclusions, waiting periods, and pricing vary by carrier and state and may change.
-This page provides general information and does not modify policy contracts.
+Availability, eligibility, exclusions, waiting periods, definitions, and pricing vary by carrier and state and may change.
+This page is general information and does not modify any insurance contract.
 Final eligibility, rates, and benefits are determined by each insurer.
-Blake Insurance Group: Licensed insurance producer (NPN 16944666).
+Blake Insurance Group LLC — Licensed insurance producer (NPN 16944666).
 On-page tables are provided under CC BY 4.0.

 License: 16117464